cdsittampalam/documentation/docs/Deposit & Withdraw.md

 *   the alphanumeric string of the wallet address.

-*   the email address and network alias of the trade initiator.
+*   the name, email address, and network alias of the trade initiator.

-*   the date and time the transaction was initiated.

-*   the date and time in which the transaction will expire.

 *   details of the Qredo fee

 The Qredo fee allows the management of Qredo wallets.
 There is also the miner's fee that covers the work and resources they need to generate blocks on the underlying network.

 The miner and Qredo fee is fixed for every transaction.
 Qredo periodically change these fixed fees.